 Practically, you will personally get to:

-- This course includes 2 locally sourced and delicious lunches per day.
-We will not be serving breakfast or dinners.
+- This course includes 1 locally sourced lunch.
+We will not be serving breakfast or dinner.
 If you have severe food allergies or considerations and desire to bring your own foods, we have a full kitchen for you to utilize instead.